cellgeni/STARsolo/README.md

 ## Processing scRNA-seq with STARsolo

-### 10X: reprodicing `Cell Ranger` v4 and above (but much faster)
+### 10X: reproducing `Cell Ranger` v4 and above (but much faster)

 Full scripts with the latest settings are available in `/scripts` (there are several scripts according to 10x chemistry version; e.g. `starsolo_3p_v3.sh` should be used for v3 of 3' 10x, while `starsolo_5p_v2.sh` should be used for v2 of 5'.
 The scripts contain *many* options that frequently change; some of which will be explained below.
-In general, commands are tuned in such way that the results with be very close to those of `Cell Ranger` v4 and above.
+In general, commands are tuned in such way that the results will be very close to those of `Cell Ranger` v4 and above.

 Before running, barcode whitelists need to be downloaded [from here](https://github.com/10XGenomics/cellranger/tree/master/lib/python/cellranger/barcodes).